vfrydrychowski/BetterHitpoints/README.md

 # Data

 To build a dataset, I can provide drum track with hitpoint already detected (and manually corrected).
 We might also need to generate data with a drum kit that play ramdomly and genrate separate tracks with various drum configurations to vary mic bleeds.
 Hit pattern prediction might also help.

+Note on data retrieving : on cubase, we can export tracks to be imported in another project, and it turns out it do so in a form of a xml and wav file instead of the usual proprietary crap.
+In this xml, we can retrieve the hitpoints datas.
+It means we can temper with this file to produce the output of or programm, but this will be only compatible with cubase/Nuendo (a pretty good start)